 Identified in 2003 as the beginning of the first year of the modern Hanfu revival, over the past 16 years, Hanfu has gone from being unknown to becoming better known.

-Whether it’s the rise of domestic animation, the development of the literary industry, or the improvement of the art of costume drama, a lot of things have been going on behind the scenes in recent years It’s more or less all about the ancient Chinese clothing.
+Whether it’s the rise of domestic animation, the development of the literary industry, or the improvement of the art of costume drama, a lot of things have been going on behind the scenes in recent years It’s more or less all about the ancient Chinese traditional clothing.

 What’s Ancient Chinese Clothing?